chronark/swapchain/docs/docs/product-documentation.md

 #### 3.3.3 What parameters can I set?

 - Bid Amount: The amount of currency you want to give away.
-- Ask Amount: the amount of currency you want to receive.
+- Ask Amount: The amount of currency you want to receive.
 - Bid Type: The type of cryptocurrency you want to give away (BTC/BTS).
 - Ask Type: The type of cryptocurrency you want to receive (BTC/BTS).
 - Transaction fee priority: Transaction fees you want to pay for your order to be processed.
 The lower the transaction fee the longer the transaction will take (Low/Medium/High priority and transaction fees respectively).